Thursday, December 15, 2022

 French Post-WWII Zone of Baden (1947-1948)

-FRENCH POST-WWII ZONE OF BADEN (1947-1948) was created the new state Baden after the war.
+FRENCH POST-WWII ZONE OF BADEN (1947-1948) was created for the new state of Baden after the war.
 It was formed out of the southern part of the former Duchy of Baden, with its capital at Freiburg.
 This new state of Baden, in its 1947 constitution, was declared to be the true successor of the "old" Baden.
-The Northern part of the old duchy was combined with Wurttemberg, in the American zone, and it became part of the new state of Wurttemberg-Baden.
+The Northern part of the old duchy was combined with Wurttemberg, in the American zone, and it later became part of the new state of Wurttemberg-Baden.

 The thirteen new French zone stamps for the state of Baden, shown here, were issued in 1947.
 The stamps were photogravure and printed on unwatermarked papers of varying quality.